International Joint Commission: Regulating shared water uses

 The IJC makes decisions on applications for projects, such as dams and diversions, that affect the natural level and flow of water across the boundary.
 Changing water levels can affect drinking water intakes, commercial shipping, hydroelectric power generation, agriculture, shoreline property, recreation, fisheries, wildlife, wetlands and other interests.

 If the IJC approves a project, it may impose conditions on project design or operation to protect interests on either side of the boundary.
 The IJC may also appoint a board to monitor compliance of operational requirements, such as flows through a dam.
 Projects approved by the IJC include hydroelectric power projects in the Great Lakes and on the St. Lawrence River, the St. Croix River and the Columbia River.
 The IJC is also responsible for maintaining emergency water levels in the Lake of the Woods basin and for apportioning water among various uses in the Souris River, St. Mary River and Milk River basins.

 Improving water quality

 In the Boundary Waters Treaty, Canada and the United States agreed that neither country will pollute boundary waters, or waters that flow across the boundary, to an extent that would cause injury to health or property in the other country.
 When asked by governments, the IJC investigates, monitors and recommends actions regarding the quality of water in lakes and rivers along the Canada-United States border.
 The IJC has water quality responsibilities for the St. Croix River, the Rainy River and the Red River.
-However, much of the Commission's work focuses on helping governments clean up the Great Lakes and prevent further pollution.
+Much of the Commission's work focuses on helping governments clean up the Great Lakes and prevent further pollution.